KadirKarabacak/KadirKarabacak/README.md

 <h2>☄️ Hey!
 I'm Kadir.</h2>

-- 👾  I’m currently working with **React.js and anything related with JavaScript.**
+- 👾  I’m currently learning with **React.js and anything related with JavaScript.**

 - 💬  Ask me about **JavaScript, CSS and HTML**